-“You probably don’t want to know,” Kate remarked.
-“Best not to ask questions you really don’t want answered.”
+“Best not to ask questions you really don’t want answered,” Kate cautioned him.

 Arion’s face looked out from the screen, the hint of a smile across his features.
-“I do have an answer to your question, Mr. Andresen.”
+“The answer to your query, Mr. Andresen, is that—”

 “I’ve changed my mind.
 I don’t want to know.”

 “As you wish.”

 Kate laughed aloud.
 “Wise wolf.”